-Like other traits in the five-factor model, openness is believed to have a genetic component and exists on a spectrum: some respondents score very high, others very low, and most fall somewhere in the middle.
-Research provides conflicting answers on the question of gender differences in openness: Some studies have found no differences between genders, while others have found significant variation.
+Like other traits in the five-factor model, openness is believed to have a genetic component and exists on a spectrum: Some people score very high, others very low, and most fall somewhere in the middle.
+Also, research provides conflicting answers on the question of gender differences in openness: Some studies have found no differences between genders, while others have found variation.

 This is an essential trait of successful innovators and creative people.
 With an appreciation of diverse perspectives and a willingness to try new things, you can better navigate daily challenges and discover novel solutions.
 Studies even show that openness to experience positively correlates with increased job performance.